rsepulveda2/rsa-form/README.md

     config.action_controller.allow_forgery_protection = false

-You can turn it off a single controller using
+You can turn it off in a single controller using:

     skip_before_filter :verify_authenticity_token

-or turn it on
+or turn it on with:

     protect_from_forgery :except => :index